Sarah-Connie/T3A2-A/README.md

 - ##### Michael, Police User (logged-in):
     >
     - As Michael, I want to change my station's details so that the station account details stay current and all police officers at my station can use the site.
-        - As Michael, I want to change my station details so that if I get stationed elsewhere, I can keep my account active and still be a valued member of the missing persons site.
     - As Michael, I want to update the details of a currently logged case made by a general user so that case details can remain current.
-        As Michael, I want to update the details of a currently logged case made by a general user so that families and helpful civilians can work with the most current and reliable information.
+        - As Michael, I want to update the details of a currently logged case made by a general user so that families and helpful civilians can work with the most current and reliable information.
     - As Michael, I want to add a new missing person report so that others can help in the search.
         - As Michael, I want to add a new missing person report to reach a greater audience more quickly because I do not have enough time to do a press conference for every missing person.
     - As Michael, I want to delete a missing person report so that families can recieve peace and closure once a case is closed.